THE CHURCH IN THE END TIMES

 Some verses that refer to earth as opposed to heaven include, Matt.
 5:18, “…until heaven and earth disappear, not the smallest letter…will by any means disappear from the Law”.
 And Matt.
 5:35, “Do not swear at all, neither by heaven, for it is God’s throne or by the earth, for it is His footstool”.
 Matt.
 6:10 reads, “Your kingdom come, Your will be done on earth as it is in heaven”.
 I believe that is clear that one understands the meaning of “ge” by it context.

 Matt.
-10:29 is a good example of when “ge” means earth as opposed to water.
+10:29 is a good example of when “ge” means the ground.
 Yet not one of them (sparrows) will fall to the ground apart from the will of the Father”.
 Note also Matt.
 13:5, “Some fell on rocky places where it did not have much soil“.
 And Matt.
 15:35, “He told the crowd to sit down on the ground“.

 Now that we have considered the Greek words translated “earth” or “world” we are prepared to study a verse that will tell us exactly the purpose of the tribulation.
 That verse is Rev. 3:10 which reads, “Because thou hast kept the word of My patience, I also will keep thee from the hour of temptation (the Companion Bible suggests “trial“), which shall come upon all the oikoumenee to try (the Companion Bible suggests “test“) them that dwell upon the ge”.